firatgunay/firatgunay/README.md

 # Hi there 👋

 I'm **Fırat Günay**
-🎓 Senior Computer Engineering student at Erzurum Technical University
+🎓 Computer Engineering student at Erzurum Technical University
 🌐 Enthusiastic about **network technologies**, **cybersecurity**, and **software development**
 💡 Always open to learning and contributing to open-source